-Delegator: Local Government Express Power to Cat Act 2011: Delegate: s 44 Delegation by local government.
-Express Power or Duty Delegated: Cat Act 2011: s 9 Registration. s 10 Cancellation of registration. s 11 Registration numbers, certificates and tags. s 12 Register of Cats. s 13 Notice of certain decisions made under this subdivision.
+D 1 4 Delegator: Local Government Express Power to Cat Act 2011: Delegate: s 44 Delegation by local government.
+Express Power or Cat Act 2011: s 9 Registration Duty Delegated: o o i togioti dilotti o to cartonation of regionation. s 11 Registration numbers, certificates and tags. s 12 Register of Cats. \$ 12 Register of Cats. \$ 13 Notice of certain decisions made under this subdivision.
 Cat Regulations 2012 Schedule 3, cl 1(4) Fees Payable.
-Delegate: Chief Executive Officer Function: Authority to grant, or refuse to grant, a cat registration or renewal of a cat registration [s 9(1)].
+Delegate: Chief Executive Officer Function: Authority to grant, or refuse to grant, a cat registration or i unction. renewal of a cat registration [s 9(1)]. • 2.
 Authority to refuse to consider an application for registration or renewal where an applicant does not comply with a requirement to give any document or information required to determine the application [s 9(6)].
-Authority to cancel a cat registration [s 10].
-Authority to give the cat owner a new registration certificate or tag, if satisfied that the original has been stolen, lost, damaged or destroyed [s 11(2)].
+3. Authority to cancel a cat registration [s 10].
+4. Authority to give the cat owner a new registration certificate or tag, if satisfied that the original has been stolen, lost, damaged or destroyed [s 11(2)].
 Authority to keep a Register of Cats [s 12].
-Authority to give notice of certain decisions to a cat owner [s 13].
-Authority to reduce or waive a registration or approval to breed fee, in respect of any individual cat or any class of cats within the Town of Bassendean [Regulations Schedule 3 cl 1(4)].
-Council Conditions on this Delegation: Notices of decisions must include advice as to Objection and Review rights in accordance with Part 4, Division 5 of the Cat Act 2011.
-Express Power to Sub-Delegate: Cat Act 2011: s 45 Delegation by CEO of local government.
-Sub-Delegate/s Director Community Planningand Place Manager Development and Place Manager Planning and Regulation Senior Ranger Ranger CEO Conditions on this Sub-Delegation: Ranger not to exercise powers under s 13.
-Conditions on the CEO delegation also apply to the sub-delegation.
+6. Authority to give notice of certain decisions to a cat owner [s 13].
+7. Authority to reduce or waive a registration or approval to breed fee, in respect of any individual cat or any class of cats within the Town of Bassendean [Regulations Schedule 3 cl 1(4)].
+Council Conditions on Notices of decisions must include advice as to Objection and this Delegation: Review rights in accordance with Part 4, Division 5 of the Cat Act 2011.
+Express Power to Cat Act 2011: Sub-Delegate: s 45 Delegation by CEO of local government.
+Sub-Delegate/s Director Community Planning and Place Manager Development and PlaceManager Planning and Regulation Senior Ranger OFO Conditions Ranger Ranger CEO Conditions on Ranger not to exercise powers under s 13. this Sub-Delegation: Conditions on the CEO delegation also apply to the sub-delegation.